 When deciding how often to feed a goldfish, the problem you want to avoid is actually over-feeding.
 Feeding a goldfish too much food can lead to all kinds of life-threatening health problems!

-We’ll talk more about over-feeding later in this article, but first, we want to share our rule for how often to feed goldfish.
+We’ll talk more about over-feeding later in this article, but first, we want to share our rule for how often to feed goldfish:

 Until they are one year old, you should feed goldfish 2 or 3 times per day.
 Once they are older than one year, you should feed goldfish just once per day.

 There are, however, a number of factors that could lead you to adjust this schedule.
-Also, the type and amount of food you feed your goldfish is important.
+Also, the type and amount of goldfish food you feed your goldfish is important.

-Factors affecting how often you should feed goldfish
+Factors affecting how often to feed goldfish

 In the vast majority of cases, we recommend following our advice to feed adult goldfish once per day.
 However, there are a few reasons you might want to adjust this: